MoesolMike/ZRDP/README.md

 ### System Requirements
 - **Linux Environment**: The wrapper is designed for Linux systems.
 - **Smartcard Reader**: For smartcard authentication, ensure a compatible smartcard reader is connected.
-- **FIPS-Compliant Environment**: For FIPS mode, the server must be configured with Kerberos authentication.
+- **FIPS-Compliant Environment**: For FIPS mode, the server must be configured with Kerberos authentication to connect to enterprise joined Windows servers.

 ---